 The University Police Chief shall submit a written request to the Vice President for Administration with a statement justifying the benefits to be derived from the installation of portable video recording devices and the duration of the requested installation.
 This statement must also describe the proposed location of the installation of the portable recording device(s) as well as the location of the monitor, location of secure storage of recorded media, and the retention schedule for recorded media.

 The Vice President for Administration will review the request.
 After consultation with the Office of General Counsel and the university President, the Vice President for Administration will approve or disapprove the temporary installation.
-The Vice President for Administration is the custodian of the equipment, and his/her approval is necessary before the equipment will be given out to the university Police Department.
+The Vice President for Administration is the custodian of the equipment, and their approval is necessary before the equipment will be given out to the university Police Department.

 To the extent possible, the university Police Department will coordinate the use of portable video recording devices with the designated users of the space involved (for example, dean, department chair, or other university administrator).
 This policy acknowledges, however, that this may not always be possible, given the nature of investigations that may be undertaken by the university Police Department.